 When you become the victim of an accident that has resulted in a personal injury, it’s common to have questions about how you can get quick and fair compensation.
-Let the experience South Florida personal injury attorneys at The Law Firm of Cohen & Cohen address some of your inquiries right off the bat with our helpful list of frequently asked questions.
+Let the experience South Florida personal injury attorneys at Cohen & Cohen Law address some of your inquiries right off the bat with our helpful list of frequently asked questions.

 If you or a family member experiences an injury that was caused by someone else’s negligence, a personal injury attorney can help you bring a case against them.
 You could do this yourself; however, a professional will be able to accurately assess your case, gather the necessary documents, perform asset checks, reduce the medical bills you’re required to pay, and much more.

 Having a personal injury lawyer handle your case is especially helpful when talking to the other party’s insurance company.
 Insurance adjusters usually try to convince victims to settle their case for less money than it’s worth by offering a seemingly high settlement amount upfront.
 An experienced lawyer will see that for what it is and get you the larger amount that you deserve.
 Don’t allow your personal injury to be followed by medical expenses, lost wages, or other items for which you could have been compensated.